-Other income (expenses), net, consists of impairment expenses.
+Other income (expenses), net, consists of interest income on loan to associated company and impairment expenses.

 Financial income (expenses), Net

 Financial expenses consist primarily of interest we paid in connection with bank loans and credit lines, currency hedging transactions, and losses from realization of securities and financial instruments.
 Financial income consists mainly of interest received on deposits and other financial assets held in our bank accounts and gains from realization of securities and financial instruments.
 Our exchange differences occur primarily as a result of the change of the NIS value relative to the U.S. dollar and to the CHF.